malotte/rfzone/README.md

 Arguments to all applicable erlang applications are specified in an erlang configuration file.
 An example can be found in ["sys.config"](https://github.com/malotte/tellstick/blob/master/sys.config).<br/>

-tellstick uses a config file where the devices to control are specified.<br/>
+tellstick uses a config file where the devices to control are specified, the syntax is explained in the file.<br/>
 The device for the tellstick usb pin is also specified in this file.
 The identity of the device might be based on the serial number that can be found in the hardware configuration.<br/>

 Default file is ["tellstick/priv/tellstick.conf"](https://github.com/malotte/tellstick/blob/master/priv/tellstick.conf).<br/>
 Either update this file or create a new at any location and specify that in sys.config.